sebastianlarisch/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/product-labels/managing-product-labels.md

 * Search by SKU and Name.

 **Tips & tricks**
-<br>In the *Assigned Products* subtab of the *Products* tab, clear the check box next to a product to deassign it from the label.
+<br>In the *Assigned Products* subtab of the *Products* tab, clear the checkbox next to a product to deassign it from the label.